 How to make your couch cushions firmer

 Most couch cushions are the culprit behind the dilapidated look of a well-used couch.
-Thankfully, the foam pads that give the cushions structure are relatively easy to replace.
+Thankfully, the foam cushions that give the cushions structure are relatively easy to replace.
 We watched this video to learn more about how to do it, with some adjustments based on the advice of our local upholstery store.
 Here’s a basic rundown of how to do it:

 Measuring to refresh your couch cushions